ReScience/ReScience-submission/article/Larisch-2018.md

 $$ \tau_{\bar{\bar{u}}}\frac{d \bar{\bar{u}}}{dt} =  [(u-E_L)^2] - \bar{\bar{u}}$$ {#eq:homeo}

 Therefore, the homeostatic variable $\bar{\bar{u}}$ is computed over the quadratic difference between the postsynaptic membrane potential and the resting potential ($E_L$).
-With a higher activity, $\bar{\bar{u}}$ increases, leading to a higher amount of LTD and a weight decrease.
+With a higher activity $\bar{\bar{u}}$ increases, leading to a higher amount of LTD and a weight decrease.
 In contrast, a lower activity decreases the amount of LTD and the weights can increase.
 Through the ratio of $\bar{\bar{u}}$ with $u_{ref}^2$, this mechanism can enforce the connections to decrease down to the minimum weight bound or increase to the maximum weight bound.
 This requires a hard upper and lower bound for the weights and leads to a binomial distribution of the weights.
-The weight change over time depends on the positive LTP and the negative LTD terms (**Eq.** @eq:STDP):
+The weight change over time depends on both, the positive LTP term and the negative LTD term (**Eq.** @eq:STDP):

 $$ \frac{dw}{dt} = -LTD_{Term} + LTP_{Term} $$ {#eq:STDP}

 All parameters of the neuron model and the basis set of parameters for the learning rule are taken from the original publication.
 Some parameters of the learning rule differ from experiment to experiment, in particular the reference value of the homeostatic mechanism ($u_{ref}^2$), the learning rates for the LTP and LTD terms ($A_{LTP}$ and $A_{LTD}$), $\theta_{-}$ and the maximum weight value ($w_{max}$).
-A table with the different parameters for each task is presented in **Tab.** @tbl:table_FH and **Tab.** @tbl:table_VH.
+A table with the different parameters for each task is presented in **Tab.** @tbl:table_VH and **Tab.** @tbl:table_FH.

 ## Reproduction of experiments

 ### Parameter setup
-The experiment protocols are based on the description on the publication of @Clopath2010.
+The experimental protocols are based on the description on the publication of @Clopath2010.
-The implementation of the learning rule was mainly made according to the available Matlab source code.
+The learning rule was mainly implemented according to the available Matlab source code.
-The development of the synapses depends on the behavior of the postsynaptic membrane potential.
-Especially for the first two milliseconds after a postsynaptic spike.
+The development of the synapses depends on the behavior of the postsynaptic membrane potential, especially for the first two milliseconds after a postsynaptic spike.
-Despite ANNarchy make it easy to write down the model equations to build up networks, the processing order of the equations is strictly given by ANNarchy [@Vitay2015].
+Despite of ANNarchy making it easy to write down the model equations to build up networks, the processing order of the equations is strictly given by ANNarchy [@Vitay2015].
-The changes are calculated separately for the neurons and synapses variables.
-After that,changes are added and then it will be checked if a postsynaptic event appeared.
-At the end of every simulation step is the recording happening [@Vitay2015].
+The changes are calculated separately for the neuronal and synaptic variables.
+After that changes in the variables are added and then it will be checked if a postsynaptic event appeared.
+At the end of every simulation step the recording is happening [@Vitay2015].
 Because of this, the execution order for differential equations and non-differential equations of the synapses and neurons are different from the order mentioned in the published Matlab source code.
-This makes it necessary to change some parameters for some of the simulations.
+This makes it necessary to change parameters for some of the simulations.
 The changed parameters for the certain experiments can be found in the associated python files and in the tables below.

 The chosen integration time step can have an influence of the computation result, as well.